Fresno Yosemite International Airport: Expansion and remodeling

-At the turn of the 21st century, the city began a series of projects that would expand and remodel the passenger terminal.
+At the turn of the 21st century, the city began a series of projects to expand and remodel the passenger terminal.
 The first and most notable project was the expansion of the boarding areas.
-The project, designed by DMJM Aviation extended the concourse further, creating a new two-level section with six jetbridges.
-Before this project passengers boarded all planes using stairs or ramps.
-When completed in 2002, the new concourse building received praise for its design and was named one of the top 10 projects in Fresno Architecture for the decade with critics commending the use of steel and the curved glass facade.
+The project, designed by DMJM Aviation, extended the concourse further, creating a new two-level section with six jet bridges.
+Before this project, passengers boarded all planes using stairs or ramps.
+When completed in 2002, the new concourse building received praise for its design and was named one of the top 10 projects in Fresno Architecture for the decade, with critics commending the use of steel and the curved glass facade.

 A U.S. Customs and Border Protection facility for international arrivals was added in early 2006, giving federal officials space to check passports and complete customs work.
 Completion of that facility allowed Fresno to begin receiving scheduled international commercial flights.
 The first international service started in April 2006 with Mexicana operating flights between Fresno and Mexico City with an intermediate stop in Guadalajara.

 With the new concourse extension and new international arrivals facility completed, portions of the original 1960s terminal building were given a major renovation.
 The project was designed by CSHQA and completed in several phases between 2006 and 2010.
-While keeping the facility operational, nearly every part of the building was updated including the baggage claim area, security checkpoint, central lobby, ticketing area, and low-level concourse.
-The centerpiece of the project was “Sequoiascape,” a public art display in the central terminal lobby that depicts life-size, replica sequoia forest, reflecting the airport's role as a gateway to the nearby national parks.
-The giant trees appear to be supporting the roof of the terminal and are surrounded by fallen logs, and other foliage, surrounded by the split rail fencing and granite curbs that visitors would see at the region’s national parks.
+While keeping the facility operational, nearly every part of the building was updated, including the baggage claim area, security checkpoint, central lobby, ticketing area, and low-level concourse.
+The centerpiece of the project was “Sequoiascape,” a public art display in the central terminal lobby that depicts a life-size replica sequoia forest, reflecting the airport's role as a gateway to the nearby national parks.
+The giant trees appear to be supporting the roof of the terminal.
+They are surrounded by fallen logs, foliage, and the split rail fencing and granite curbs that visitors would see at the region’s national parks.

 A consolidated rental car facility opened at the airport in 2009.
 The $22 million project allows customers of most rental car companies to pick up and drop off vehicles just outside the terminal.
-The project also included the construction of maintenance buildings and storage lots on a nearby, 11-acre site.
+The project also included the construction of maintenance buildings and storage lots on a nearby 11-acre site.

 Direct international service from Fresno briefly ended in August 2010 when Mexicana went bankrupt.
 International service resumed, with more flights, less than a year later when both Aeroméxico and Volaris added service between Fresno and Guadalajara in April 2011.

 The secondary runway (11R/29L) was widened, lengthened and strengthened in a $30 million project completed in October 2012.

 Southwest Airlines began serving the airport on April 25, 2021, the first time the airline provided services at Fresno's airport, with daily flights to Las Vegas and Denver.

 The airport added a 917-space, four-level parking garage in November 2021.
-The project cost US$32 million.
+The project cost $32 million.